 And please don't be intimidated by the length of the recipe, y'all.
 As you can see above, there are multiple steps, but they are all simple and straightforward.
 I promise that the minimal time and effort put into this recipe are well worth the final results!

 So are you ready for a beautifully sweet taste of summer?
-This Strawberry Shortcake recipe is so easy and so scrumptious that it truly makes the perfect summer dessert.
+This Homemade Strawberry Shortcake recipe is so easy and so scrumptious that it truly makes the perfect summer dessert.
 In fact, I predict that after you make it once, it just might end up on your annual summer bucket list. 😉 Enjoy, friends!

 More Summer Berry Desserts